smart-edge-open/specs/doc/applications/openness_openvino.md

 The OpenVINO producer application is responsible for activating a service in OpenNESS Edge Node.
 This service is simply a publication of the inference model name, which can be used by the OpenVINO consumer application(s).
 This service involves sending periodic `openvino-inference` notifications, which in turn are absorbed by the consumer application(s).

 The producer application commences publishing notifications after it handshakes with the Edge Application Agent (EAA) over HTTPS REST API.
 This handshaking involves authentication and service activation.
-The authentication's certificate should be generated with using the Certificate Signer by sending a CSR via Certificate Requester.
+The HTTPS communication requires certificate which should be generated with using the Certificate Signer by sending a CSR via Certificate Requester.

 The `openvino-inference` provides information about the model name used in video inferencing and the acceleration type.
 Contents of the notification are defined by the below struct: